-Explanation: Check valve and pressure relief valves are provided on delivery side because, the reflux valve prevents the passage of water in a reverse direction.
+Explanation: Check valve and pressure relief valves are provided on the delivery side because the reflux valve prevents the passage of water in a reverse direction.
 It allows the water to flow only one direction.

 11. _____ reduces the pipe size from larger to smaller bore.

 a) Aqua phone